lutece-platform/lutece-dev-plugin-example/README.md

-When you are in ìGÈnÈrationî step, check plugin summary then click on ìGenerate the zipî.
+When you are in ‚ÄúG√©n√©ration‚Äù step, check plugin summary then click on ‚ÄúGenerate the zip‚Äù.

 A zip file containing the participatory budget plugin is downloaded.

-#Step 3 - Participatory budget plugin deployment
+# Step 3 - Participatory budget plugin deployment

 In this step we deploy participatory budget plugin previously generated.